 Cuisine.
 Culture.
 Architecture.
 With expectations now reaching critical mass, Coq d’Argent still rises to the occasion delivering first-class service from reception to table.
 Attentiveness without lingering over your every nibble: and these are nibbles of the highest order.
 A recommended starter of Fromage de Chevre may have the fretful diner scrutinising every element of the ingredients for something familiar.
 The Poitou goats cheese pastry, pepper piperade, basil & honey dressing parcel wrap will appeal to the fine food connoisseur and even fussy Philistine.

 Between bites take in the landscape gardening; the immaculate lawns and trimmed hedges in an environment as stimulating to the pleasure centre as the meal itself.
 Beyond are views of the Gherkin and St Paul’s.
 That amazing City skyline is the only connection to the hustle and bustle of the surrounding office life.
 Having said that, the majority of diners are exactly that (on this day, at least) – city types on lunch and in some cases very long lunches.

 Is it pricey?
 It’s a French restaurant and it’s in the City.
-But there’s probably a McDonalds just a few minutes off the junction of Bank Station.
-Failing that, wallow in the Gallic delights of a main course of Poulet de Supreme.
+But there’s probably a McDonalds just a few minutes off the Bank Station.
+Failing that, wallow in the Gallic delights of a recommended main course of Poulet de Supreme.
 Succulent chicken prepared for the tenderest palette in gourmet style portions.
-For those curious about the ingredients that’s corn-fed chicken supreme wrapped in Bayonne ham, Raclette Cheese and Belle de Fontaway Potatoes.
+For those curious about the ingredients, that’s corn-fed chicken supreme wrapped in Bayonne ham, Raclette Cheese and Belle de Fontaway Potatoes.